AdaCore/gnatcoverage/doc/gnatcov/gpr.rst

 the project file are always processed as if appearing before the others on the command line.

-For switches like :option:`--level` that don't accumulate to produce sets, the last occurrence on the command line prevails.
-The project file values act as defaults that can be overriden by an explicit value on the command line, wherever they are placed (before or after :option:`-P`).
+For switches like :cmd-option:`--level` that don't accumulate to produce sets, the last occurrence on the command line prevails.
+The project file values act as defaults that can be overriden by an explicit value on the command line, wherever they are placed (before or after :cmd-option:`-P`).

-For switches such as :option:`--units` which have cumulative effect, later occurrences on the command line add up with, rather than replace, those specified in the project file.
+For switches such as :cmd-option:`--units` which have cumulative effect, later occurrences on the command line add up with, rather than replace, those specified in the project file.